DriveVLM-RL: Neuroscience-Inspired Reinforcement Learning with Vision-Language Models for Safe and Deployable Autonomous Driving: Experiments and Results

 \subsubsection{Language Goal Configuration}

-Following the CLG paradigm, we adopt a simple yet effective contrastive prompt design.
+Following the CLG paradigm~\citep{huang2025vlm}, we adopt a simple yet effective contrastive prompt design for the static reward component.
 Specifically, we use ``the road is clear with no car accidents'' as the positive goal and ``two cars have collided with each other on the road'' as the negative goal.
 These prompts remain fixed across all experiments, highlighting the zero-shot nature of DriveVLM-RL framework and eliminating the need for task-specific prompt engineering.
 For the dynamic reward component, Qwen3-VL generates a context-specific risk description $l_t^{\text{dyn}}$ conditioned on the temporal window $\mathcal{W}_t$ and detected objects $\mathcal{O}_t$, following Definition~\ref{definition4}.
-To constrain the output space and ensure consistent CLIP-compatible semantic embeddings, we provide the LVLM with a reference vocabulary of 10 canonical scene descriptions covering common driving risk scenarios (e.g., ``a pedestrian is crossing the road ahead'', ``a cyclist is merging into the ego lane'').
+To constrain the output space and ensure consistent CLIP-compatible semantic embeddings, we provide the LVLM with a reference vocabulary of 10 canonical scene descriptions covering common driving risk scenarios (e.g., ``a pedestrian is crossing the road ahead'', ``a cyclist is directly ahead on the road'').
 The LVLM may draw from or adapt these descriptions when generating $l_t^{\text{dyn}}$, while retaining the flexibility to produce novel descriptions for out-of-distribution scenarios.
+The complete reference vocabulary is provided in \ref{appendices6}.